SmoothKen/knn-svc/README.md

 # kNN-SVC: Robust Zero-Shot Singing Voice Conversion with Additive Synthesis and Concatenation Smoothness Optimization (kNN-SVC)

 This repo provides inference for kNN-SVC.
+The project is managed with Poetry and all examples below use Poetry for reproducible, isolated runs.
 Below are the three supported ways to run it:

 1) Single file ➜ single file conversion (content ➜ style)
 2) Dataset (folder of speaker folders) ➜ dataset conversion